Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Methods

 \subsection{Correlation Analysis}

-To investigate potential relationships between Hamiltonian expressibility (or Hamiltonian expressibility ratio) and the quality of the solutions obtained using the VQE protocol described in Subsection~\ref{subsec:vqe_execution}, we compute a set of correlation coefficients and mutual information scores.
+To investigate potential relationships between Hamiltonian expressibility (or Hamiltonian expressibility ratio) and the quality of the solutions obtained using the VQE algorithm described in Section~\ref{subsec:vqe_execution}, we compute a set of correlation coefficients and mutual information scores.